-Religious Education is part of the curriculum, and is planned using the Hertfordshire Agreed Syllabus and the Diocese of St Albans’ guidance.
-Religious Education is an academic subject, delivered in an academic, objective and pluralistic manner.
+Religious Education is part of the curriculum, and is planned using the new Hertfordshire Agreed Syllabus 2023-28 and the Diocese of St Albans’ guidance.
+Religious Education is an academic subject, delivered in an academic and objective manner.
 The purpose of teaching RE is to enable pupils to become ‘religiously literate’, learning both about and from religion.
-We define religious literacy as “the ability to hold balanced and informed conversations about religions and beliefs”.
+We define religious literacy as the ability to hold balanced and informed conversations about religions and world views.
 Through a deeper understanding of ourselves and others we hope to provide the foundations for peaceful and respectful relationships across and within communities.
-RE is NOT about converting or evangelising but is about exploring their own and others’ beliefs within the context of humanity’s religious experiences.Within RE, we explore the major belief systems of the 6 major world religions Judaism, Christianity and Islam as well as Buddhism, Hinduism and Sikhism.
+RE is not about converting or evangelising but is about exploring their own and others’ beliefs within the context of humanity’s religious experiences and worldviews.

-As a church school two thirds of our RE curriculum time is spent exploring Christianity (Statement of Entitlement 2019), with each year group also learning about one or two other world faiths.
+As a church school, two thirds of our RE curriculum time is spent exploring Christianity (in line with the Church of England’s Statement of Entitlement 2019), with each year group also learning about one or two other key world faiths.
 This enables the children to explore both differences and similarities, looking at key ideas about God/s and religious texts (theology).
-We also explore our own personal beliefs, and how religious beliefs impact on our day to day behaviours and practices (sociology) and how they can help us answer some of the ‘big questions’ in life, such as what is my purpose in life (philosophy).
+We also explore our personal beliefs, and how religious beliefs impact on day to day behaviours and practices (sociology) and how they can help us answer some of the ‘big questions’ in life, such as what is my purpose (philosophy).
 RE is seen as an essential part of learning to reflect upon life and our relationships in order to live life to its fullest.